soracom/soracom-sdk-swift/README.md

 ## License

 This project is licensed under the MIT license.
-See the file `Whatever/LICENSE` for details.
+See the file `LICENSE` for details.

 以上